-on Roman Dziadkiewicz's dialogue with National Museum in Kraków
+50 years of Roman Dziadkiewicz's dialogue with The National Museum in Kraków

 Superficiology springs directly from several months of studies, curatorial practices, artistic experiments, explorations, research, reconstruction processes, encounters and documenting as well as the continuation, analyses, relocations and reinterpretations of them in the field of studies on what there is, on what can be seen on the surface of complex reality, in the broad sense.